Slow Cooker Apple Butter (Small Batch for Freezing)

 - Set slow cooker to low (8-10 hours).
-Cover and cook until apples are broken down, mixture is thickened and resembles chunky applesauce.
+Cover and cook until apples are broken down, mixture is thickened, has a deep brown color, and resembles chunky applesauce.
 Stir gently to combine.

-- Carefully using an immersion blender, blend apple butter in pockets to reach desired consistency or until any remaining liquid is incorporated.Apple Butter will thicken slightly as it cools.
+- Carefully using an immersion blender, blend apple butter in pockets to reach desired consistency or until any remaining liquid is incorporated.Apple Butter will continue to thicken slightly as it cools.

 Store the Apple Butter

 - Ladle into clean jars or containers, leaving 1/2 inch headspace.
-Let cool completely before storing in refrigerator for up to 1 month.You can also freeze the apple butter for up to 1 year.
+Let cool completely before storing.
+Refrigerate for up to 1 month or freeze for up to 1 year.

 I have fond memories with homemade apple butter.
 My grandparents would make it fresh and can it but before Grandma started with the canning, she would ladle a bowl full while it was still hot and serve it to me with buttered Sunbeam toast cut into triangles for dipping.
 When I make apple butter these days, the smell that fills my house reminds me immediately of those afternoons at Grandma’s.